saulpierotti/markdown_notebook/MP.md

 # Multiple sequence alignments
 * A multiple sequence alignment (MSA) is an hypothesis about the homology of multiple sequences
 	* We arrange sequences so to have homologous positions in the same column
-* In order to find the real alignment of 2 sequences, I need to know the sequence of the mrca (!)
+* In order to find the real alignment of 2 sequences, I need to know the sequence of the mrca!
 * A simple model for aligning DNA: +1 for matches and -1 for mismatches
 * Modelling gaps: we can use different penalties for opening and extending a gap
 * Weighted sum of pairs: WSP objective function